solsoftware/capsula/CONTRIBUTING.md

 where X.Y.Z is a version number for the new release that you are making (should be according to the rules of [semantic versioning](https://semver.org/)).

 Then, commit and push all changes.
+Make sure your commit is [frequent, descriptive, atomic, decentralized, and immutable](https://dev.to/sublimegeek/do-your-commits-pass-this-simple-test-4ak2).

 Create git tag: